keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

   chunk_size.times { data << Random.rand }
 end
 ```

-(`data` is an array that, for every fetcher invocation, is cleared and passed to the fetcher to be filled with objects.)

 Here is a `pry` example that illustrates the call to the fetcher, and its effect on the passed array: